mkim-MASI/es3890_ACCRE_Huggingface_Tutorial/README.md

 Note that you can play around with this, changing the line `prompt = ...` to see what different outputs you can get.

+---

 ## Part 2: Stable Diffusion Model for Image Generation

-The model and code in this tutorial comes from here: https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0
+The model and code in this tutorial comes from here: https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0.
+This model is for an image generation model, where the image is generated based on the given prompt.
 This is, in my opinion, the most fun and my personal favorite of the three parts (and I know Dr. Landman's favorite as well!)

 To begin, make sure your environment is activated.